senkenn/sqlsurge/vsce/README.md

 - Auto-Completion for Tables and Table Columns (requires sqls configuration)
 - Formatting

-  - command: `sqlsurge: Format SQL (command id: sqlsurge.formatSql)
+  - VSCode Command: `sqlsurge: Format SQL`
   - Format on save by default.
 You can also change config to off by adding `sqlsurge.formatOnSave: false` in settings.json.

 - Supporting raw SQL query